Polkadot-Blockchain-Academy/Academy-PoW/README.md

 1. Cloning this repo
 2. Running `cargo build --release`

-TODO show how to use `--mining-account-id` to mine to different accounts.

 ## Run a Single Development Node

 You can use a native binary if you built it in the previous section.
-Otherwise you can use a Docker.
+Otherwise you can use Docker.

 ```sh
 ./target/release/academy-pow --dev